littleredxh/Contrastive-Convolution/README.md

 # Contrastive-Convolution
 Implementation of `Face Recognition with Contrastive Convolution` - ECCV 2018.
+[Work in Progress]
 ## Requirements
 1) Pytorch - 0.4.1
 2) Numpy